 Lift the lockdown: Key highlights of Rahul Gandhi's conference

-New Delhi, May 16: Former Congress party Chief Rahul Gandhi on Saturday held an interaction with the media where he answered to the questions from representatives from the electronic regional media.
+New Delhi, May 16: Former Congress party chief Rahul Gandhi on Saturday held an interaction with the media where he answered to the questions from representatives from the electronic regional media.

 Earlier, Rahul Gandhi took to Twitter and said, "I will be taking questions from the electronic regional news media at 12 noon today.
 You can watch the press conference LIVE right here on Twitter or on my YouTube channel."